Capital Purchase Program

-The Capital Purchase Program or CPP is an American government preferred stock and equity warrant purchase program conducted by the US Treasury Office of Financial Stability as part of Troubled Asset Relief Program (aka, TARP) that was launched in 2008.
-According to the first congressionally mandated oversight report published by GAO, "[TARP's] primary focus was expected to be the purchase of mortgage-backed securities (MBS) and whole loans... [but] within 2 weeks of enactment... the Treasury announced that it would make $250 billion of the $700 billion available to U.S. financial institutions through purchases of preferred stock."
+The Capital Purchase Program (CPP) is an American government preferred stock and equity warrant purchase program conducted by the Office of Financial Stability of the United States Department of the Treasury, as part of Troubled Asset Relief Program (TARP) that was launched in 2008.
+According to the first congressionally mandated oversight report published by the United States Government Accountability Office (GAO), "[TARP's] primary focus was expected to be the purchase of mortgage-backed securities (MBS) and whole loans... [but] within 2 weeks of enactment... the Treasury announced that it would make $250 billion of the $700 billion available to U.S. financial institutions through purchases of preferred stock."
 This followed a model initiated by the United Kingdom bank rescue package announced on October 8, 2008.

 Because preferred stock is similar to debt in that it gets paid before common stock, some economists have questioned whether the buying of preferred stock by the CPP will be effective in getting banks to lend.
 Other economists have argued that the capital purchases represent a taxpayer subsidy of unsecured creditors.
 A review of investor presentations and conference calls by executives of some two dozen US-based banks by the New York Times found that "few [banks] cited lending as a priority.
 An overwhelming majority saw the bailout program as a no-strings-attached windfall that could be used to pay down debt, acquire other businesses or invest for the future."
 In a letter to Congress the Director-designate of the National Economic Council Larry Summers said that the Obama administration would place tighter controls on how CPP funds could be used.
 In particular, the second $350 billion would include restrictions on the payment of common stock dividends and executive compensation.
 Professor Summers also promised greater disclosure and more attempts to tie the funds to foreclosure mitigation efforts.